YoungScienza/ML-Projects/RAG-LLM app/README.md

+## Retrieval Augmented Generation (RAG) for Question Answering on insurance policies
-This is my Master Thesis work developed in collaboration with Munich Re.
-The projects aims at building a chatbot application capable of quering information from homeowners insurance policies.
+This is my master's thesis, developed in collaboration with Munich Re.
+The aim of the project is to develop a chatbot application capable of retrieving information from home insurance policies.
-This is achieved by combining LLMs text processing capabilities with Retrieval Augmented Generation (RAG) in order to select relevant chunks of information from the documents.
+This is achieved by combining LLM's text processing capabilities with Retrieval Augmented Generation (RAG) to select relevant pieces of information from the documents.
+This is the best performing version in which I use GPT 3.5-turbo-0125.
+A more complete list of the paramter configuration for RAG will be added as well as versions compatible with other LLMs used such as Claude3-Haiku, Llama2 70B, Llama3 70B, Mixtral 8x7B.